Garmin eTrex 10 Review

 GPS HotFix

 The Garmin eTrex 10 is a highly sensitive device that finds your location quickly and accurately.
 It makes use of HotFix satellite predictions to find and obtain a satellite lock on your position faster.
 This method works by collecting your previous data and using this to predict your location.
-Using this system, you’ll find that it’ll take longer to obtain a fix on your location if you have moved thousands of kilometres from where you last used the device.
+Using this system, you’ll find that it’ll take longer to obtain a fix on your location if you have moved thousands of kilometers from where you last used the device.

 WAAS